Page Numbering Questions

 You can use the [led] code to discontinue reference (print) page numbering.
 You can resume it with another [lea] code and the current reference page number.
 For continuation pages, if you need to alter the number format, use the [lec] code instead.
 (See the lea and lec commands in the Codes Quick Reference.)

 6. How do you enter print page numbers while in a braille file?

-Usually you would use six-key entry to enter the reference page number directly into braille.
-You could also use the normal keyboard keys to do this if you know the "ASCII braille" characters to form the page number you want.
+Usually you would use six-key entry to enter the reference page number directly into the braille.
+You could also use the normal keyboard keys to do this, if you know the "ASCII braille" characters to form the page number you want.

 7. How do you enter print page numbers such as 1-1 or 3-1-2 or 2.3-1?